 Beta carotene can also be converted by your body into retinol and sources of that include green leafy veg, carrots, sweet peppers and sweet peppers, as well as yellow and orange fruit such as cantaloupe melon, tangerines, mangoes, peaches and papaya.

 You should be wary of overeating foods that are very rich in vitamin A such as liver, for example.
 Eating liver, for example, more than once a week could increase the amount in your body to potentially risky levels over time.
 However, you can’t overdose on vitamin A from carotenoids.

-Where do you get vitamin A?
+Where can I get vitamin A?

+The opinions expressed are those of the author and are not held by Saga unless specifically stated.
 The material is for general information only and does not constitute investment, tax, legal, medical or other form of advice.
 You should not rely on this information to make (or refrain from making) any decisions.
 Always obtain independent, professional advice for your own particular situation.